-School fundraising programs can be exciting and fast-paced experiences for parents, students, educators and volunteers alike.
-More often than not, schools choose to capitalize on the high-energy start of the school year to hold fundraisers, which means adding one more thing to an already busy season for families.
+School fundraising programs can be exciting and fast-paced experiences for parents, students, educators, and volunteers alike.
+More often than not, schools choose to capitalize on the high-energy start of the school year to hold fundraisers, adding one more thing to an already busy season for families.

 Take advantage of the summertime slow-down to get ahead of the game so that fundraising is easy—and successful—when the kids head back to school.
 Here are some school fundraising preparation strategies to keep in your back pocket.

-School fundraising programs are all over the place during the first few weeks of school, which likely means that your children won’t be alone in their selling endeavors.
-Use summer time to create your prospect list, gather contact information, and send out an interest letter.
+School fundraising programs are all over the place during the first few weeks of school, which likely means your children won't be alone in their selling endeavors.
+Use summertime to create your prospect list, gather contact information, and send an interest letter.

-We suggest speaking with your school’s fundraising team about their planned dates and products or brochures.
-Then, think of 20 friends, family members or coworkers you can easily contact, and send them a head’s up letter.
-When fundraising time rolls around, they’ll be committed to your child first.
-Be sure to include some information about the school’s mission and pressing needs, and review our suggestions for framing your mission.
+We suggest discussing their planned dates and products or brochures with your school's fundraising team.
+Then, think of 20 friends, family members, or coworkers you can quickly contact and send them a head up letter.
+They'll be committed to your child when fundraising time rolls around.
+Be sure to include some information about the school's mission and pressing needs, and review our suggestions for framing your mission.

 Fundraise with Friends

 If you like to go the extra mile as a hands-on school fundraising volunteer, summer is the best time to start building a team.
-Other parents will feel relaxed and optimistic about the year to come, and they may even have personal resolutions to be more involved with their child’s educational community.
+Other parents will feel relaxed and optimistic about the coming year and may even have personal resolutions to be more involved with their child's educational community.

-Start networking with parents and faculty prior to the end of the school year, and keep in contact over summer break.
-By making sure the fundraising prospect stays on the horizon, the transition will be smoother once the school year begins.
+Start networking with parents and faculty before the end of the school year, and keep in contact over summer break.
+The transition will be smoother once the school year begins by ensuring the fundraising prospect stays on the horizon.
 You can even consider having social meetings to get parents and other volunteers excited about participating in the fundraiser.

 Fundraise with Figures